The governor of Nevada steve sisolak today will announce a law that could allow major tech companies to form real techno-governments.

 What does the bill on the creation of techno-governments foresee

-How would a "techno-government work?"
+How would a "techno-government" work?
 Major tech companies would function as their own independent government agency, with a three-member supervisory board that would have the same authority as a county council of commissioners.
 The draft bill suggests that tech companies would have a say in who sits on the techno-government board.

 Is this the right way?
 Give BigTechs more autonomy to get more income and work?

-The main reason behind this bill is in the hope that this initiative can boost the economy of a place.
+The main reason behind this bill lies in the hope that this initiative can boost the economy of a place.
 Let's take Nevada, the state that could lead the way: its economy has been devastated by Covid.
 Tourism represented almost 25% of his income and carried one job in three.
-Las Vegas, the second largest tourism industry in the whole of the United States, was bringing Nevada's GDP $ 19 billion a year.
+Las Vegas, the second largest tourism industry in the whole of the United States, brought in Nevada's GDP $ 19 billion a year.
 The Brookings Institute has found that the economy of two cities in Nevada, Las Vegas e Reindeer, was among the top three most affected by far.
 Today Nevada's unemployment rate (9,2%) is the second highest in the US.

 Conversely, tech-focused metropolitan hubs, such as Seattle and San Francisco, have thrived and benefited from Covid.